Careers at Morgan Stanley

 As part of the application, you are likely to receive a link to complete online aptitude tests which are used to assess your inherent abilities that relate to workplace achievement.

-The Morgan Stanley numerical reasoning test assesses your ability to read, understand and assess data presented in graphs and tables, and then use that information to choose the right answer to a multiple-choice question.
+The Morgan Stanley numerical reasoning test is an assessment that evaluates your ability to read, understand and assess data presented in graphs and tables, and then use that information to choose the right answer to a multiple-choice question

 Numerical reasoning assessments are not testing mathematical ability.
 The content of the questions are based on basic GCSE-level maths operations like multiplication, division, addition and subtractions, as well as fractions, decimals and ratios.
 The difficulty comes from the combination of the time pressure in the test, and the way the data and questions are provided.